io_uring from Userland

 return false;

 If there are zero SQEs to submit, there is nothing to tell the kernel.
-No syscall needed.
-Return false immediately.
+No syscall needed so we return false.

 if (!(ring->flags & IORING_SETUP_SQPOLL))